zabroseric/sfdc-xml-parser/README.md

 ### filterNamespace

 Clark notations can be used to specify namespaces and local names.
-These tags can be filtered by defining the local names you would like to keep.
+These nodes can be filtered by defining the local names you would like to keep.

 For more information on Clark notation please see the link [here](http://www.jclark.com/xml/xmlns.htm).